vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 ![](../.vuepress/assets/router.png)

-For this task we have created you already a component called RestaurantCard.vue.
-Go ahead and create a "RestaurantCard.vue" file in your components folder and paste in this code:
+For this task we have created you already a component called Restaurant.vue.
+It is a page that we will route to.
+Go ahead and create a "Restaurant.vue" file in your components folder and paste in this code:

 ```html
  <template>